kherud/java-llama.cpp/README.md

 echo %JAVA_HOME% # for windows
 ```

+Then, checkout [llama.cpp](https://github.com/ggerganov/llama.cpp) to know which build arguments to use (e.g. for CUDA support).
-Then, run the following commands in the directory of this repository (java-llama.cpp):
+Finally, you have to run following commands in the directory of this repository (java-llama.cpp).
+Remember to add your build arguments in the fourth line (`cmake ..`):

 ```shell
 mvn compile